-- In 2019, there were 53 Medicare Advantage Plans available in Kentucky.
+- In 2022, there are 73 Medicare Advantage Plans available in Kentucky.

 Medicare Advantage Plans in Kentucky

 Compare ratings of some of Kentucky’s Medicare Advantage Plan providers: